 Dog-Friendly: yes

-The last time we came, we were near Waterworks Canyon.
-Several options to Cleman Mountain include Wenas Valley to the north or the south route through Sanford Canyon.
-But we started from Waterworks Canyon.
+We visited Waterworks Canyon the last time but didn’t stay as long.
+Several routes include Wenas Valley on the north or south through Sanford Canyon.
+But we started from the south like before.

 See more trip photos here.